UTEP-Parallel-Computing/map-reduce-NoahTheGr8/Report_MPIMapReduce.md

 The main issue that I was having with this program was performing the regex operations.
 I don't think I was performing the regex part right BUT I was doing that parallel part correctly.
 Since this lab was not about regex, I believe I did perform and complete the intended purpose of this program.
 I did not correct this problem but I don't think it was worth fixing since the point of this lab was not to perform regex functionality correctly.

 ## Total Time Taken
-Total time it took was ~10 hours because regex issue.
+Total time it took was ~10 hours because of the regex issue.
 Although I didn't fix it, I did try which took about a 3rd of that time.

 ## Performance Measurements
 The performance of the program was measured by taking the performance time 'time.time()'.
 The results are shown below in seconds.

- * 1 thread: 0.8080966472625732
+ * 1 thread: 0.6773965358734131

  * 2 threads: 0.9912528991699219